weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_10_Lab09_Ex1_Prepare_for_Hybrid_Sync.md

     password of **Pa55w.rd**; if necessary, log in now.

 2. In this task, you will run two PowerShell commands.
-To save you from having to type in the commands (which are quite lengthy), you will copy the commands from these instructions and then paste them into Notepad.
+To save you from having to manually type in the commands (which are quite lengthy) into PowerShell, you will copy the commands from these instructions and then paste them into Notepad.
 You will then use the "Replace" functionality in Notepad to find and replace the custom domain name placeholder in the commands with the actual domain name, and then you will copy and paste each command from